 The Retired and Senior Volunteer Program (RSVP) is a national service program of the Corporation of National and Community Service.
 RSVP’s purpose is to connect today’s persons who are 55+ with the people and organizations that need them most.
 Their contributions of skills, knowledge, and experience make a real difference to individuals, nonprofits, and faith-based and other community organizations.

 RSVP works to match the varied interests and skills of volunteers with community needs by offering a diversity of volunteer service opportunities through a wide range of placements in New Hanover County.
+Click on the application below.
+Along with the application, a valid photo I.D. is required.

 Contact RSVP Program Manager Maya Davis at 798-6407.
 Her email address is email@example.com